teja624/docker-atom-tutorial/README.md

 - '--volume':   Maps Host volumes to Docker volumes so they are one and the same. <local>:<container>
 - '-p':         Maps Host ports to Docker ports so they are one and the same. <local>:<container>

-- 'nginx:latest': Download the nginx image, referencing the 'latest' version.
+- 'nginx:latest': Use the nginx image, referencing the 'latest' version.
+If the image is not local, it'll get downloaded.

 ### Accessing your Instances
 How can we get onto our Docker instance's shell?
 Easy: